-You have likely heard someone referred to as “toxic” before, but what exactly does that mean?
+You have likely heard someone referred to as “toxic” before, this means they are exhibiting toxic traits.

-What are some toxic traits to look out for in others, and do you exhibit some of them yourselves?
+What are some toxic traits to look out for in others, and do you exhibit some of them yourself?

 Doesn’t everyone, at one point or another, behave in a way we wish we didn’t?